aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync_events.md

     --8<-- "examples/event_handler_appsync_events/src/appsync_payload_response_with_error.json"
     ```

-#### Events Response with Error
+#### Events response with error

-When processing events with Lambda, you can return errors to AppSync in two ways:
+When processing events with Lambda, you can return errors to AppSync in three ways:

 * **Error per item:** Return an `error` key within each individual item's response.
 AppSync Events expects this format for item-specific errors.
 * **Fail entire request:** Return a JSON object with a top-level `error` key.
 This signals a general failure, and AppSync treats the entire request as unsuccessful.
+* **Unauthorized exception**: Raise the **UnauthorizedException** exception to reject a subscribe or publish request with HTTP 403.

 ### Resolver decorator